 Industry Associate Professor

-Tega Brain is an Australian born artist and environmental engineer whose work examines how technology shapes ecology.
+Tega Brain is an Australian born artist and environmental engineer whose work examines the relationship between technology and ecology.
 She has created wireless networks that respond to natural phenomena, systems for obfuscating fitness data and an online smell based dating service.
-She has recently exhibited in the Vienna Biennale for Change, the Guangzhou Triennial and in venues like the Haus der Kulturen der Welt in Berlin and the New Museum, NYC, among others.
+She has recently exhibited in the Vienna Biennale for Change, the Guangzhou Triennial and in venues like the Haus der Kulturen der Welt in Berlin and the Whitney Museum of Art, NYC, among others.
 She is a 2023 Creative Capital Awardee and has also been a fellow at Eyebeam, Data & Society and the Australia Council for the Arts.

 Her work has been widely discussed in the press including in the New York Times, Art in America, The Atlantic, NPR, Al Jazeera and The Guardian and in art and technology blogs like the Creators Project and Creative Applications.
 She has given talks and workshops at museums and festivals like EYEO, TedxSydney and the Sonar Festival.

 Tega's first book is Code as Creative Medium, co-authored with Golan Levin and published with MIT Press.
-She works with the Processing Foundation on the Learning to Teach conference series and p5js project.
-She has been awarded residencies and fellowships at Data & Society, Eyebeam, GASP Public Art Park and the Australia Council for the Arts.
-Tega is an Industry Assistant Professor of Integrated Digital Media, New York University.
+She serves on the board of the School for Poetic Computation and is an Industry Associate Professor of Integrated Digital Media, New York University.